 - Choose Drought-Tolerant Perennials: Plants like coneflower, catmint, or bee balm thrive with minimal water.
 Example: Coneflowers bloom all summer with just 1 inch of water weekly.

-- Prioritize Native Species: Native plants (e.g., milkweed for pollinators) adapt to local conditions and support wildlife.
+- Prioritize Native Species: Native plants adapted to your USDA Hardiness Zone (e.g., milkweed for pollinators in Zones 3-9) support wildlife while requiring minimal irrigation.
 Check your region’s native plant society for lists.

 - Design with Repetition: Cluster 3–5 of the same plant for visual impact.
 Alternate heights and textures (e.g., tall grasses with low groundcovers) for depth.